thefalc/instabread-codelab-sample/README.md

   }'
 ```

-The Skyflow route has a similar structure, but instead of accepting the plaintext values for `firstName`, `lastName`, and `email`, the API expects Skyflow tokens.
+The Skyflow route has a similar structure, but instead of accepting the plaintext values for **firstName**, **lastName**, and **email**, the API expects Skyflow tokens.

 1. Enter the route details including the name, description, path, method, and content type.
     1. **Name**: Moov Account Creation.
     1. **Path**: The path value is **/accounts**.
-When combined with the outbound base URL, it maps to Moov’s API with the full path URL, [https://api.moov.io/accounts](https://api.moov.io/accounts).
+When combined with the outbound base URL, it maps to Moov's API with the full path URL, [https://api.moov.io/accounts](https://api.moov.io/accounts).
     1. **Method**: Skyflow connections support the following http methods: PUT, POST, PATCH, GET, DELETE.
 For the  account creation, use the **POST** method.
     1. **Content Type**: Skyflow connections support the following content types: JSON, XML, X_WWW_FORM_URLENCODED.
-Select the JSON content type.
+Select the raw and JSON content type.
-1. Move down the page and complete the route mappings for the request body.
+2. Move down the page and complete the route mappings for the request body.

     The request body configures the specific fields in the request that Skyflow processes.
 Currently, Skyflow supports two actions that can perform on a field: **Tokenization** and **Detokenization**.

-    For this route, configure the connection to detokenize the request and extract the values associated with three fields: `profile.individual.name.firstName`, `profile.individual.name.lastName`, and `profile.individual.email`, like the example below.
+    For this route, configure the connection to detokenize the request and extract the values associated with three fields: **profile.individual.name.firstName**, **profile.individual.name.lastName**, and **profile.individual.email**, like the example below.
+These field names map to the JSON structure that the Moov API expects in a create account call.

 <p align="center">
   <img src="images/skyflow-moov-account-route.png" width="500" />
 </p>

-1. Click **Continue > Create Connection**.
+3. Click **Continue > Create Connection**.

 #### Authenticate the connection-level service account